adamgligor/adamgligor.github.io/_posts/2021-06-01-3dp-laptop-stand.md

 ## Things I learned

-New things I learned to do in openscad.
+How to do rounding easily is a common theme in openscad.
+I picked up a few new tricks.

 1) padding using offset.